PrisonTeam/Prison/docs/prison_docs_100_setting_up_auto_configure.md

 The use of Access by Ranks prevents the need for `/ranks autoConfigure` to generate any rank commands dealing with permissions.
 You may need to add them for your own needs.

 **Critical:** It should be noted that the ideal conditions to running this command is without having any mines or ranks previously defined.
 If any are detected, this command will terminate and will not attempt to perform any actions.
 You can use the Option **force** to force the auto configure to run if there are ranks and mines already defined.
 If you do force it, keep in mind that it will skip over any rank or mine that it would otherwise try to generate.
-It will not add rank commands to existing ranks.
 It will not add blocks to existing mines.
 It will not hook up ranks to mines.
 Nor will it configure such features as Mine Access Permissions.
 If you decide to use **force** you do so at your own risks.
 That said, it's easy to delete the `plugins/Prison/` directory and start over (or just rename it).

 Almost every command within prison has detailed help, and it can be activated by adding the `help` keyword to the end of the command.
 For example: